 You can control and customise everything on your Shadowing Group Homepage.
 Remember to use your group description to tell everyone what your group has been doing and add a photograph for the current year.
 Visit other group's homepages to get an overview of shadowing activity and read our Shadowing Group Reports.

 There is a core of resources that we supply to support shadowing activity, ranging from talking points, reader development activities, visual literacy activities and video interviews with authors and illustrators.
 We encourage you to make use of these resources.
+You can also use Carnegie and Greenaway shadowing participation as an Arts Award activity.

 In addition, check out the activities and tips below - all activities have been created by shadowing groups over the past few years. . .